raycast/extensions-swift-sample/README.md

 # Raycast Extension Sample Using Swift

-This repo contains a Raycast extension which TypeScript and Swift code.
+This repo contains a Raycast extension with TypeScript and Swift code.
 It demonstrates how to invoke Swift code from the React/TypeScript side and how exportable functions are defined in Swift.

 > For further details, please check [Swift for Raycast Extensions](https://github.com/raycast/extensions-swift-tools).